solidjs/solid-docs-legacy/langs/en/api.md

 function batch<T>(fn: () => T): T;
 ```

 Holds committing updates within the block until the end to prevent unnecessary recalculation.
 This means that reading values on the next line will not have updated yet.
-[Solid Store](#createstore)'s set method and Effects automatically wrap their code in a batch.
+[Solid Store](#createstore)'s set method, [Mutable Store](#createmutable)'s array methods, and Effects automatically wrap their code in a batch.

 ## `on`